m-daniela/chat-app/Notes/work.md

 - forward secrecy - clients reinitiate re-keying after 100 msg enc / decr or if it has been in usde for 1 week
 - the old keys are discarded

+- e2ee is available only for secret chats and calls (2 people, groups are not included)
+- no default encryption
+- messages are not stored after delivery

 ## Signcryption and iMessage
 - [Official](https://support.apple.com/en-us/HT209110)